 How Are Pensions Divided During A Divorce?

 Pensions, 401(k) accounts, IRAs, military pensions and other retirement accounts are often the most significant marital assets to be divided in divorce.
-To ensure that you receive everything you are entitled to, it’s important to seek guidance from an experienced lawyer.
+To ensure that you receive everything you are entitled to, it’s important to seek guidance from an experienced lawyer based in Wyomissing or elsewhere in the Lehigh Valley.

 Are Retirement Assets Marital Property?